espnet/espnet/CONTRIBUTING.md

 To execute **act**:

-1. You first need to install [Docker](https://docs.docker.com/engine/install/) in your local PC.
+1. You first need to install [Docker](https://docs.docker.com/engine/install/) on your local PC.
 Do not forget to login into docker using `docker login`.

 2. Install Github CLI.
 The [instructions](https://github.com/cli/cli#installation) will change depending on your OS.
 For Linux, you can use the official sources to install the corresponding [package](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#official-sources).

 3. Finally, install **act** through [package managers](https://github.com/nektos/act#installation-through-package-managers) or using the [Github CLI](https://github.com/nektos/act#installation-as-github-cli-extension).
-For Linux, you can use the commad: `gh extension install https://github.com/nektos/gh-act`
+For Linux, you can use the command: `gh extension install https://github.com/nektos/gh-act`

 ### 5.2.2 Usage